-B17 - Percentage of Oysters Sold to Half Shell Market: Enter the percentage of your harvest you expect to sell to the half shell oyster market.
-In a properly managed lease where oysters have been culled at least a season prior to harvest the grower can expect some percentage of the crop to be "singles" and suitable for the sale to half shell markets.
-This number may vary depending upon a variety of factors.
-Selling to half-shell or raw bar markets generally takes more time and effort since the product should be well washed and properly containerized but may lead to a higher price received per oyster.

-B18- Percentage of Bushels Sold to Other Markets: This number is the remainder of the crop (taken as 100%) and is calculated based on what you entered in the previous cell.
+- B20 Percentage of Oysters Sold to Half Shell Market: Enter the percentage of your harvest you expect to sell to the half shell oyster market.
+This market may require oysters of a smaller size or better shape in order to meet customer expectations.
+Some growers have developed multiple brands of animals grown to different criteria to meet these requirements.
+The number may vary depending upon a variety of factors.
+Selling to half-shell or raw bar markets generally takes more time and effort since the product should be well washed and properly containerized but may lead to a higher price received per oyster. - B21- Percentage of Bushels Sold to Other Markets: This number is the remainder of the crop (taken as 100%) and is calculated based on what you entered in the previous cell.
 "Other Markets" would be those that were sold on a "per bushel" basis.
-These normally include processors or shucking houses, seafood markets, or retail customers.

-B19 - Price for Half Shell Market: Enter the price per oyster for those sold to raw bar or half shell markets.
+These normally include processors or shucking houses, seafood markets, or retail customers. - B22 Price for Half Shell Market: Enter the price per oyster for those sold to raw bar or half shell markets.
 This is a standard method of selling oysters.
-We suggest that product sold to these markets be very clean and attractively packaged (e.g. 100 count boxes with company printed logo).

-B20 - Price for Bushel: Enter the price per bushel you receive for oysters sold to "other" markets.
+We suggest that product sold to these markets be very clean and attractively packaged (e.g. 100 count boxes with company printed logo). - B23 Price for Bushel: Enter the price per bushel you receive for oysters sold to "other" markets.
 Shucking houses or processing plants normally buy oysters on a "per bushel" basis.
 While this makes it more difficult to calculate the return per oyster, growers should attempt to keep track of the number per bushel since smaller oysters result in higher numbers per bushel and hence a lower return per oyster.
-Higher prices are generally paid for oysters either with higher meat yields or at certain times of the year such as winter holidays.

-- B21 Retail Containers: Enter the number of single oysters you will place in your retail container.
+Higher prices are generally paid for oysters either with higher meat yields or at certain times of the year such as winter holidays. - B24 Retail Containers: Enter the number of single oysters you will place in your retail container.
 This may be a bag or box.
-A 100 count box is common and acceptable for raw bars due to the ease of transport and storage. - B22 Cost of Retail Containers: Enter the cost for each retail container you use.
+A 100 count box is common and acceptable for raw bars due to the ease of transport and storage. - B25 Cost of Retail Containers: Enter the cost for each retail container you use.
 This may be obtained from box manufacturers and will vary based upon size, printing, quantity purchased and other factors.
-Growers aiming at raw bar markets should understand that the higher cost of printing logos and product information on containers can be a cost-effective means of advertising. - B23 Marketing Expenses: Enter the amount of money you plan to spend each year marketing your products.
-Expenses could include printing and mailing brochures to potential clients, advertising in trade journals or electronic advertising.
+Growers aiming at raw bar markets should understand that the higher cost of printing logos and product information on containers can be a cost-effective means of advertising. - B26 Marketing Expenses: Enter the amount of money you plan to spend each year marketing your products.
+Expenses could include printing and mailing brochures to potential clients, participating in expos or other shows that attract a wide audience of potential customers, advertising in trade journals or establishing and operating electronic advertising.
 It could also include the expenses to conduct sales trips to visit potential clients, shipping of samples and related costs of getting your product into markets.
+Marketing is one of the most important factors in building a strong business and should not be overlooked.
+However, your expenditures should also realistically match your capital and cash flow to ensure long-term success.

 Marketing Assumptions

-Percentage Of Oysters Sold To Half Shell Market Cro Crop Sold To Half Shell Market
+Percentage Of Oysters Sold To Half Shell Market Crop Sold To Half Shell Market

-Cro p Sold By Bushel To Other
+Crop Sold By Bushel To Other

-Percentage Of Bushels Sold To Other Markets Mar Markets
+Percentage Of Bushels Sold To Other Markets Markets

-Price For Half Shell Market \$ Pe \$ Per Oyster
+Price For Half Shell Market \$ Per Oyster

-Price For Bushel \$ Pe er Bushel
+Price For Bushel \$ Per Bushel

-Retail Containers Cou int Box
+Retail Containers Count Box

 Cost Of Retail Containers Per Container

-Marketing Expenses \$ Pe er Year
+Marketing Expenses \$ Per Year